ConfusedOwlet/AMPdockerfiles/README.md

-# dockerfiles
+# AMP-Docker-Images
-Docker images for AMP, used for automated builds by DockerHub.
+Provides Docker images for application instances in CubeCoders AMP.
+Aims to provide more up-to-date images than the official ones.